-Homemade Tamale Sauce is an essential recipe for your traditional Mexican pork or beef tamales.
-If you are going to make the commitment to make tamales, be sure to use an outstanding homemade sauce like this one.
+Red tamale sauce is an essential recipe for your traditional Mexican pork or beef tamales.
+When you’re ready to make a tamale commitment, be sure to use an outstanding homemade sauce like this one.

-For homemade tamale sauce, I really do like these California Chiles from El Molcajete.
-There aren’t any Mexican markets near us so she orders these online.
+For homemade tamale sauce, I really do like these dried red chiles, California Chiles from El Molcajete.
+There aren’t any Mexican markets near us so mom orders these online.
 They are wonderfully flavorful but mild.
 We all know that I’m a lightweight, right?

 You don’t even need to chop the vegetables.
 Just quarter the tomatoes and loosely chop the peppers after you’ve removed the seeds.
 Soften them up by simmering them in chicken stock.

 Once you’ve mixed everything up in the blender, it will be smooth like tomato juice.

 Always use care when you’re using the blender with hot ingredients.
 Start off slowly.